itstechelites/fastapi/README.md

 Before you get started, ensure you have the following:

-> Basic knowledge of Python
+> Basic knowledge of Python,
-> Python 3.7+ installed on your machine
+> Python 3.7+ installed on your machine,
 > macOS (though the instructions are easily adaptable for other operating systems)

 ## Installation